Van Aert beats Vingegaard to win stage 20 time trial

 8. Fred Wright (GB/Bahrain Victorious) +1:32

-9. Maximilian Schachmann (Ger/BORA-hansgrohe) +1:37
+9. Maximilian Schachmann (Ger/Bora-hansgrohe) +1:37

 10. Jan Tratnik (Slo/Bahrain Victorious) +1:48